752963e64/functionality/README.md

 ## functionality

+## On design...
+- I'm fluent in coding like I write text... and It getting the same problems at doing it...

+- I can't handle the amount of ideaz... overloading me... unsustainable some times...
+I just go away.

+- I can also choose to write first idea comming out but most of time I end refactoring endlessly :D

+- looking the best effect, because nobody rewrite something done correctly!

+I may end sclicing functionality to part source/unset ofloading style zZZzzzZZ;

 ### available to root only

 ```ss.tcp, ss.udp, ss.ssh``` let you investigate what's going in and out your computer by the network...

 ```config.ssh, config.sshd, config.ssl, config.functionality``` let you configure os's config files and functionality itself.

 ### available to users and root
 - misc tools: